emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Interrupts are events that occur asynchronously outside any of the RISC-V harts.

-The mechanism to process exceptions and interrupts is one of the main improvements in the RISC-V microcontroller profile versus the privileged profile.
+The mechanism to process exceptions and interrupts (vectored, nested, separate stack) is one of the main improvements in the RISC-V microcontroller profile over the privileged profile.

 ## Exceptions